 PROF. OSBORNE REYNOLDS'S letter in NATURE (vol. xvii. p.
-26) has directed attention prominently to the circumstance that two hypotheses have been submitted to the scientific world as explanations of the force and motions which Mr. Crookes had shown to exist-one by Prof. Osborne Reynolds, the other by
+26) has directed attention prominently to the circumstance that two hypotheses have been submitted to the scientific world as explanations of the force and motions which Mr. Crookes had shown to exist-one by Prof. Osborne Reynolds, the other by myself.

 Prof. Osborne Reynolds's explanation is based on the fact that when a disc with vertical sides is heated on one side and exposed to a gas, a convection current sets in, which draws a continuous supply of cold gas into contact with the hot surface of the disc.
-As this cold gas reaches the disc it is expanded, and thus its the disc, if freely suspended, will move in the opposite direction so as to keep the centre of gravity of the gas and disc in the same vertical line as before, and, if not freely suspended, will a same vertical line as before, and, if not freely suspended, will be a consequent tending to make it move in that direction.
-If I centre of gravity is thrown further from the disc.
-Accordingly, suffer a pressure tending to make it move in that direction.
+As this cold gas reaches the disc it is expanded, and thus its centre of gravity is thrown further from the disc.
+Accordingly, the disc, it freely suspended, will move in the opposite direction so as to keep the centre of gravity of the gas and disc in the same vertical line as before, and, if not freely suspended, will suffer a pressure tending to make it move in that direction.
 If I have understood Prof. Reynolds aright, this is both a correct and full description of his explanation as last presented.